|

 police and the two were arrested.
 Connolly was the look out and Kelly did the

 shooting, it was claimed at their trial in Liverpool.
-However, the jury could not
+However, the jury could

-direction of the judge and jailed for 10 years for his part in the robbery.
-The
+the direction of the judge and jailed for 10 years for his part in the robbery.

-This was carried out by Albert Pierrepoint on Tuesday, the 28th of March 1950.
-However, the case has
+execution.
+This was carried out by Albert Pierrepoint on Tuesday, the 28th of

-recently been reopened by the Criminal Cases Review Commission and has in
+March 1950.
+However, the case has recently been reopened by the Criminal Cases

-February 2001 been referred back to the Court of Appeal.
-On the
+Review Commission and has in February 2001 been referred back to the Court of

-10th of June 2003, the Court of Appeal found in favour of Kelly.
-He was cleared by 3 Appeal Court judges (Lord
+Court of Appeal found in favour of Kelly.

-Justice Rix, Mr Justice Douglas Brown and Mr Justice
+Justice Douglas Brown and Mr Justice Davis) after it was revealed that his

-Davis) after it was revealed that his defence team at the trial was never told
+defence team at the trial was never told that another man, Donald Johnson, had

-that another man, Donald Johnson, had confessed to the murders.
-There remains a
+confessed to the murders.
+There remains a strong suspicion that Kelly was

-strong suspicion that Kelly was framed by the police as he had a criminal
+framed by the police as he had a criminal record already.

 Yet